 While drivers on cell phones or texting behind the wheel are a constant danger, distracted pedestrians are also placing themselves at risk by paying attention to screens or music on their headphones instead of the path ahead.

 Most pedestrian accidents occur due to a combination of factors, including:

 - Walking or running near traffic.
-Sidewalks placed too near the roadway place pedestrians at risk, but areas without sidewalks at all often prove deadly.
+Sidewalks placed too near to the roadway place pedestrians at risk, but areas without sidewalks at all, often prove deadly.
 A person walking on the shoulder may not be seen by drivers, especially on winding roads or in inclement weather.

 - Children and school zones.
 Car accidents involving children can have devastating effects, and drivers have a higher duty of care when traveling in areas where children learn and play.
 Children may not see the danger in crossing the road suddenly or darting into the street between parked cars.
 Drivers in school zones should always be prepared to stop suddenly.

 - Night driving.
 Researchers from the Governor's Highway Safety Association found that over 70 percent of fatal pedestrian accidents take place between the hours of 6:00 p.m. and 6:00 a.m.
 Accidents that happen in the dark are more likely to be hit-and-run incidents, as drivers may be unaware of what (or whom) they struck or are afraid to stop, resulting in catastrophic injuries or death for victims.